Programs

 EMPOWER Workplace Chargingempower ev friendly workplaces

-The EMPOWER Workplace Charging outreach and education program is a key step in addressing the adoption of EVs throughout the central Florida region.
+The EMPOWER Workplace Charging outreach and education program is a key step in addressing the adoption of EVs throughout the Central Florida region.
 The goal is to provide encouragement and technical assistance to organizations for the installation of electric vehicle charging for their employees.
 Learn More: EMPOWER Workplace Charging

 Florida Solar Energy Apprenticeship Program